Campus management systems vs. traditional administration: a comparison

 • Alumni administration systems: Maintaining relationships with former students to promote networking and fundraising activities.

-In addition to these functionalities, CMS also offer interfaces to other digital platforms such as e-learning platforms, which enables seamless integration into everyday academic life.
-For example, teachers can make their materials available online, while students can access them at any time - a win-win situation!
+In addition to these functionalities, CMS also offer interfaces to other digital platforms such as e-learning platforms, enabling seamless integration into everyday academic life.
+For example, teachers can make their materials available online, while students can access them at any time – a win-win situation!

 Campus management systems also bring numerous Advantages including: